crystal-community/cr-config/README.md

 # Some options can be made required, which means they need to be defined in the config
 myOption2 = VALUE

+# Bool options are, well, for booleans
+myOption3 = VALUE

+# NEW!
+Argument flag can now be supplied.
+Your param can be defined in a config but overwritten by an argument passed in
+myOption4 = VALUE
 lastOption = VALUE

 # In the event you want a footer for your config.